 I remained impassive, more amused than angry.
-My parents knew nothing about me.
+My parents knew nothing about me despite my endless attempts of explaining myself.
 They didn't know I would rather run far away than sit here.
 They didn't realize I would rather be a poor and starving artist than a doctor.
 And they certainly didn't know I got a 'C' on my advanced calculus exam.
-Yesterday, when I had looked at the C, I had smiled goofily at the test.
-I should have been devastated; instead, I had felt giddy.
-I hated being perfect.
-I hated being controlled.

 I had wild dreams of running away and never returning.
 But I wondered if I would ever have enough courage to do so.
 My parents didn't know my plans to attend Los Angeles and pursue an art degree.

-The soft, musical, voice startled me out of my hazy daydream.
+The soft, musical voice startled me out of my hazy daydream.
 I slowly raised my eyes across the table at Mr. Romano.
-The man sipped at his wine, his emerald ring on his finger flashing at me.
-His piercing eyes saw right through me and I knew I was being scrutinized.
+The man sipped at his wine, his emerald ring on his finger flashing as he stared through me.

 "It's nothing but the—"

-"I'm sorry, Mrs. Conti," Romano interrupted silkily, his dark eyes narrowing slightly on my mother.
-"But I was addressing Afton."
+"I'm sorry, Mrs. Conti," Romano interrupted silkily, his dark eyes narrowing slightly on my mother, "but I was addressing him."
 There was an awkward silence and I couldn't help but to grin.
-Those piercing eyes turned back to me, the bored spark the man had previously was, and in its place, an attentive gleam shone.
+Those piercing eyes turned back to me and an attentive gleam shone.
 "Let me repeat myself, Afton."
-The way he said my name made it sound as if he rolled it on his tongue.
-I repressed a blush at the intensity.
+He rolled my name off his tongue.
+I repressed a flush at the intensity.
 "Are you interested in a career as a doctor?"

 I tore my eyes away from him, giving a shy glance to my stern and expecting father.
 I looked back down at my empty plate of pasta.
-"Of course, nothing but the best."
-I repeated the same words my mother was about to say before Romano cut her off.
-No one had ever cut my mother off.
+"Of course.
+Nothing but the best."

-Romano gave a bored 'hum' in response and pushed his plate away.
+Romano gave a bored 'hmm' in response and pushed his plate away.
 "Mind if I smoke?"
-It wasn't a question, more of a jaded statement that told my mother she would allow him to smoke.
+It wasn't a question, more of a jaded statement.

-My mother shifted in her seat, flashing the man a sheepish smile.
-"No, Mr. Romano, don't mind Afton, of course you can—"
+My mother shifted in her seat and flashed the man a sheepish smile.
+"No, Mr. Romano, of course you can—"

-"I heard you were a fast little runner.
+"I heard you were a fast runner.
 You're in track and field, isn't that right?"

-This time, my mother didn't interrupt and answer herself.
-Maybe she was getting insulted at how many times Romano had interrupted her.
+This time, my mother didn't interrupt and answer for me.

-I lifted my chin and gazed just as lazily back at Romano.
+I lifted my chin.
 "Yeah, our season is almost over.
 A few weeks and we'll be finished."
 I paused, admittedly uncomfortable with his stare.
 "So, what exactly do you do at this job of yours?
 My brother doesn't tell me much about it."

 Romano grinned, twirling the stem of his wine glass with long fingers.
-"My father is the head Boss; I'll inherit the company after he steps down.
-We do negotiating with other associations for types of drugs and weapons.
+"It's a family-owned business.
+I'll inherit the company after my father steps down.
+We negotiate with other associations for types of drugs and weapons.
 Trading, more like it."

-I remained silent, wondering where the hell that description had come from and why my family was so tense.
+I remained silent, wondering where the hell that description had come from.
 I also wondered if he was serious.
 Drugs?
-I hope he meant drugs for medical usage and weapons as…well…maybe needles for the patients?
-I didn't like his explanation and it set off warning bells in my head.
+I hope he meant drugs for medical usage and weapons…well…

-"You know," Romano purred, lowering his eyelids as he gazed at me.
-"I'd love to have you work for me."
+"You know," Romano started with a murmur, "I'd love to have you work for me."